 Stream and Brook takes great pride in the services they offer and the time they spend with guests on land and water.
 Regardless of your experience, first-time caster to seasoned veteran, they guarantee you an insightful and unique experience here in the Green Mountains of Vermont.

 Vermont hiking is a natural fit here in Middlebury.
-The town’s Trail Around Middlebury, known as the TAM, is a 18-mile trail with many great short section options.
+The town’s Trail Around Middlebury, known as the TAM, is an 18-mile trail with many great short section options.
 The trail goes over Chipman Hill and along Otter Creek with beautiful views of Belden Falls and meandering stretches of fields, woods, and river.
-The trail is accessible from our door.
+The trail is accessible not far from our door.

-Higher up in the Moosalamoo Wilderness is the famous mile-long Robert Frost Interpretive Trail, the Long Trail and the Appalachian Trail.
-The Green Mountain National Forest and Wilderness Area have numerous trailheads at which to park and wander for an hour or a day.
+Higher up in the Moosalamoo Wilderness is the famous mile-long Robert Frost Interpretive Trail, the Long Trail, and the Appalachian Trail.
+The Green Mountain National Forest and Wilderness Area have numerous trail-heads at which to park and wander for an hour or a day.
 There are some short excursions that take you to great views and beautiful lakes.
-After a day of hiking the trails, soak your tired feet in your in-room jetted tub, watch the setting sun from an Adirondack chair, and enjoy dinner at Jessica’s Restaurant.
+After a day of hiking the trails, soak your tired feet in your in-room jetted tub, enjoy dinner at Jessica’s Restaurant, and then watch the setting sun from an Adirondack chair.

 Moosalamoo National Recreation Area